ethereum/EIPs/EIPS/eip-1.md

 The pipeline for Core EIPs is as follows.

-`[ DRAFT ] -> [ ELLIGLE FOR INCLUSION ] -> [ IMPLEMENTATION ] -> [ TESTING ] -> [ ACCEPTED ] -> [ DEPLOYED ]`
+`[ DRAFT ] -> [ ELLIGLE FOR INCLUSION ] -> [ IMPLEMENTATION ] -> [ TESTING ] -> [ ACCEPTED ] -> [ LAST_CALL ] -> [ DEPLOYED ]`

 Note that this process is included within the EIP Flow, and so `LAST_CALL` is still observed as part of the higher-order process of EIP finalization.

 #### Eligible for Inclusion

-The first stage, **EFI** (**Eligible for Inclusion**), is where the Core Developers vet the concept of an EIP and give a “green light” sufficient for EIP authors to move forward with development.
+The first stage, **Eligible for Inclusion** (**EFI**), signals that Core Developers are favorable towards the concept of an EIP, and give the EIP authors a "green light" to move forward with development, meaning that if the EIP implementation does not uncover technical issues or community objections, it could be included in a future upgrade.

-[EIP 2378](https://eips.ethereum.org/EIPS/eip-2378) is a meta-registry documenting all EIPs marked as **Eligible For Inclusion** by the All Core Devs.
-Typically to reach this stage, an EIP must be discussed in brief on an AllCoreDevs Call and motioned by rough consenses and added to the registry.
+[EIP 2378](https://eips.ethereum.org/EIPS/eip-2378) is a registry documenting all EIPs marked as **Eligible For Inclusion** by the core developers.
+Typically, to reach this stage, an EIP must be discussed in brief on an AllCoreDevs call, motioned by rough consensus and added to the registry.
 Any additions are required to provide a link to the meeting notes when this discussion and decision took place.

 The requirements for **Eligible for Inclusion** is that the AllCoreDevs, representing the major clients and ecosystem stakeholders etc: